-Respondent's supervisor shall, on a basis frequency to be determined by the Board, review and evaluate all or a designated portion of patient records of those patients for whom Respondent provides treatment or consultation during the period of supervised practice.
-The supervisor reviewer shall review evaluate these medical records to assess: 1) The medical necessity and appropriateness of Respondent's treatment; 2) Respondent's compliance with community minimum standards of practice in the diagnosis and treatment of animal patients; 3) Respondent's maintenance of necessary and appropriate treatment; 4) Respondent's maintenance of necessary and appropriate records and chart entries; and 5) Respondent's compliance with existing statutes and regulations governing the practice of veterinary medicine.
+Respondent's supervisor shall, on a basisfrequency to be determined by the Beard, review and evaluate all eral designated portion of patient records of those patients for whem Respondent prevides treatment or consultation during the period of supervised practice.
+The supervisorreviewer shall reviewevaluate these medical records to assess: 1) The medical necessity and appropriateness of Respondent's treatment; 2) Respondent's compliance with semmunityminimum standards of practice in the diagnosis and treatment of animal patients; 3) Respondent's maintenance of necessary and appropriate treatment; 4) Respondent's maintenance of necessary and chart entries; and 5) Respondent's compliance with existing statutes and regulations governing the practice of veterinary medicine.